nwthomas/instagram-clone/README.md

 ## Acknowledgements

-- Thanks to [Cecil John Tantay](https://github.com/cjbt) for coding the same clone right alongside me.
-You helped me stay sane while working on this.
+- Thanks to [Cecil John Tantay](https://github.com/cjbt) for coding the same application right alongside me.
+You helped me stay sane while working on this project.